chris0369/elixiron/elixir_server/README.md

 - Starts an HTTP server using Plug/Cowboy.
 - Handles WebSocket connections on `/ws`.
 - Provides secure file operations via SFTP with IPsec tunnel encryption.
+- **Comprehensive File Management**: Full CRUD operations with atomic transactions and batch processing.
+- **Advanced Features**: Automatic backups, rollback support, path validation, and file size limits.
-- Listens for text messages on the WebSocket and processes file operations (list_files, etc.).
+- Listens for text messages on the WebSocket and processes file operations (list_files, create_file, update_file, delete_file, etc.).
 - The listening port is configurable via the `WEBSOCKET_PORT` environment variable (defaults to `4001`) using `config/runtime.exs` when run from a release.

 ## Security Features

-**⚠️ SECURE BY DEFAULT**: This server implements IPsec tunneling with security enforcement:
+**WARNING - SECURE BY DEFAULT**: This server implements IPsec tunneling with security enforcement:

 - **IPsec Tunneling**: Encrypted communication channel to SFTP server (10.0.100.1 ↔ 10.0.100.2)
 - **Security Enforcement**: Blocks all SFTP connections if encryption tunnel fails